GabeScott/standard-works-vault/General Conference/1992 October - Sin Will Not Prevail.md

 As a reminder of the greatness of his power of expression, and as a reaffirmation to each of us, may I, as we open this conference, give you a statement or two of what he has told us in the past.
 It is worthy of repetition.

 I quote: “This is the last and great dispensation in which the great consummation of God’s purposes will be made, the only dispensation in which the Lord has promised that sin will not prevail.
 The Church will not be taken from the earth again.
 It is here to stay.
 The Lord has promised it and you are a part of that Church and kingdom—the nucleus around which will be builded the great kingdom of God on the earth.
 The kingdom of heaven and the kingdom of God on the earth will be combined together at Christ’s coming—and that time is not far distant.
 How I wish we could get the vision of this work, the genius of it, and realize the nearness of that great event.
-I am sure it would have a sobering effect upon us if we realized what is before us.”
-(The Teachings of Ezra Taft Benson, Salt Lake City: Bookcraft, 1988, p.
-19.)
+I am sure it would have a sobering effect upon us if we realized what is before us” (*The Teachings of Ezra Taft Benson* \[Salt Lake City: Bookcraft, 1988\], p.
+19).

 “God bless all of us that we may follow the course laid out for us by our Heavenly Father and our greatest example—the Lord, Jesus Christ.
 May we do so regardless of what the world may say or do, that we may hold fast to the iron rod, that we may be true to the faith, that we may maintain the standards set for us and follow this course to safety and exaltation.
-(See 1 Ne.
-8:19.)
+(See [[1 Nephi 8.19|1 Ne.
+8:19]]).
 The door is open.
 The plan is here on earth.
 It is the Lord’s plan.
 The authority and power are here.
-It is now up to you.”
-(The Teachings of Ezra Taft Benson, p.
-26.)
+It is now up to you” (*The Teachings of Ezra Taft Benson,* p.
+26).

 Such have been the declarations of this man who stands today as the Lord’s prophet and our President.
 We bring you his love, his greeting, and his blessing.
 And to him we return our love and our loyalty, with a prayer in our hearts that the God of heaven will bless him, comfort him, sustain him, and bring him joy and gladness.
 I so pray as I give you my testimony that he is the prophet whom the Lord has trained and sustained through all of these years to speak as a prophet unto the nations and as our leader, in the name of Jesus Christ, amen.